primaprashant/hns/README.md

     ```sh
     hns
     ```
-2. The tool will show `🎤 Recording...`.
+2. The tool will display `🎤 Recording...`.
 Speak into your microphone.
-3. Press `Enter` when you are finished.
+3. Press `Enter` when you have finished.
 4. The transcribed text is automatically copied to your clipboard and printed to the console.

 ### Configuration